Skip to main content

 Why are sanctions imposed?

 The United Nations Security Council (UNSC) maintains a Taliban sanctions regime to promote the peace, stability and security of Afghanistan.
-The Taliban is no longer considered a terrorist organisation.
-However, sanctions continue to apply in relation to persons and entities designated for the purposes of the Taliban sanctions regime.
 Australia implements UNSC sanctions by incorporating them into Australian sanctions law.

 Australia's implementation of the humanitarian exemption to the Taliban sanctions regime